-Michael Cohen Pleaded Guilty To Lying To Congress In The Russia Investigation, Reports Say
+Michael Cohen Pleaded Guilty To A Charge In The Russia Probe, Which Is Major

 I don't know about y'all, but TV political thrillers have nothing on 2018.
 By now, we're all familiar with the ongoing investigation between President Donald Trump and Special Counsel Robert Muller, but it looks like things are heating up even more.
 As of Thursday, Nov.
 29, Michael Cohen pleaded guilty to lying to Congress, and the reason might surprise you.
 The office of the special counsel confirmed Cohen's charges and plea in an email to Elite Daily, but didn't offer an additional comment.
 Elite Daily also reached out to Cohen's representatives for comment, but did not hear back in time for publication.